Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: extension of the effective Hamiltonian

-whose the real and imaginary parts introduce energy renormalization and dephasing, respectively.
-Here, ``c" and ``v" label the conduction and valence bands associated with effective masses $m_c$ and $m_v$, respectively.
-The coupling constant $G^{{\bf q},j}_{cc,{\bf P}}$ ($G^{{\bf q},j}_{vv,{\bf P}}$) is associated with the electron-phonon scattering processes, where an electron with quasi-momentum $\hbar({\bf P-q})$ in the conduction (valence) band is scattered to the state with quasi-momentum $\hbar{\bf P}$ in same band, accompanied by emission of a phonon with quasi-momentum $-\hbar{\bf q}$ or absorption of of a phonon with quasi-momentum $\hbar{\bf q}$ in the $j$-th brach with phonon dispersion $\hbar\Omega_{{\bf q},j}$.
-The constant $\Gamma_{\rm e-ph}$ describes the dephasing of the so-called phonon-assisted density matrix (see Appendix~\ref{APP:frolich_thz} for the derivation).
-In the limit of zero THz field and small $\Gamma_{\rm e-ph}$, Eq.~(\ref{EQ:constant_QlowT}) reduces to the result given by Fermi's golden rule.
-The THz field effectively renormalizes the electron-phonon coupling strength through the Bessel functions and opens up new electron-phonon scattering channels that are assisted by THz photons~\cite{renbao2002electron}.
+whose real and imaginary parts introduce dephasing and electron-hole energy renormalization, respectively.
+Here, ``c" and ``v" label the conduction and valence bands associated with effective masses $m_c$ and $m_v$, which define the band energies $E_{c,{\bf P}}=\hbar^2P^2/(2m_c)$ and $E_{v,{\bf P}}=-\hbar^2P^2/(2m_v)$, respectively.
+The coupling constant $G^{\prime{\bf q},j}_{cc}$ ($G^{\prime{\bf q},j}_{vv}$) is associated with the electron-phonon scattering processes, where an electron (hole) with quasi-momentum $\hbar{\bf P}$ ($-\hbar{\bf P}$) in the conduction (valence) band is scattered to the state with quasi-momentum $\hbar({\bf P-q})$ ($-\hbar({\bf P-q})$) in same band, accompanied by emission of a phonon with quasi-momentum $\hbar{\bf q}$ ($-\hbar{\bf q}$) in the $j$-th phonon branch with phonon dispersion $\hbar\Omega_{{\bf q},j}$ (see Appendix~\ref{APP:frolich_thz} for the derivation).
+The constant $\Gamma_{\rm e-ph}$ describes dephasing of the so-called phonon-assisted density matrix.
+In the limit of zero THz field and small $\Gamma_{\rm e-ph}$, the real part of Eq.~(\ref{EQ:constant_QlowT}) reduces to the result given by Fermi's golden rule.
+The THz field effectively renormalizes the electron-phonon coupling strength through the Bessel functions and opens up new electron-phonon scattering channels that are assisted by THz photons.